-I love the underlying values behind it, like how usury (interest) or riba is completed prohibited, and how excessive risk-taking or gharar is not encouraged, and how maysir or gambling is forbidden.
+I love the underlying values behind halal investing, like how usury (interest) or riba is prohibited, and how excessive risk-taking or gharar is not encouraged, and how maysir or gambling is forbidden.

 No one is going to stop you.
 There is no Islamic police who will arrest you or anything.
 It’s a personal choice.

 You absolutely can, no problem.
 The only downside is the selection is much smaller, and at times non-existent – warrants, futures, and options trading are all not Shariah-compliant.
-(Don’t @ me, this is completely true)

-- Spellings may differ.
 For example, sometimes you’ll see Syariah, sometimes Shariah.
 Doesn’t matter, same thing.

 Islam may be perfect (for believers), but Muslims are not.
-If Islamic finance experts and bodies gave an Islamic product the halal stamp, I’ll take their word, even if there may be conflicting views about the ‘Islamic-ness’ of it all.
+If Islamic finance experts and bodies gave an Islamic product the halal stamp, I’ll add them here, even if there may be conflicting views about the ‘Islamic-ness’ of it all.

 With that in mind, let’s start.

-a) Tabung Haji
+#1 – Tabung Haji

 Tabung Haji is fully Shariah-compliant.
 They will also sort out and pay zakat contribution from your investment profits on your behalf.

-b) ASNB funds
+#2 – ASNB funds